I Am Sam-2001

 A western epic of grand proportions, Dances with Wolves (1990) is a quiet, yet bombastic story of one man’s yearning to understand and appreciate a different culture.

-Sort of like Lawrence of Arabia (1962), western style.
+Sort of like Lawrence of Arabia (1962), in a Western style.

 The lovely musical score is well-paced and simply gorgeous, only enhancing the experience and appreciation of the film.

-The directorial debut of a then inexperienced and up-and-coming star, Kevin Costner, success catapulted him into the big leagues, garnering tremendous respect among the Hollywood community.
+The directorial debut of a then-inexperienced and up-and-coming star, Kevin Costner, catapulted him into the big leagues, earning him tremendous respect within the Hollywood community.

 He also produced the film and used his own money when the budget ran over.
-The accolades were justified, leading him to become an A-list star.
+The accolades were justified, leading to his becoming an A-list star.

 He never achieved anything comparable to Dances with Wolves again.

-The time is 1863 when the United States was embroiled in the Civil War.
+The time is 1863, when the United States was embroiled in the Civil War.
 Union soldier John Dunbar (Kevin Costner), depressed and suicidal, is injured in battle and receives a hero’s praise.
-He requests to be transferred to the western frontier, where he lives in solitude.
+He requests a transfer to the western frontier, where he lives in solitude.

-Never the greatest actor in the world, but certainly competent, this is the role of a lifetime for Costner.
+Never the greatest actor in the world, but certainly competent, Costner has the role of a lifetime.
 That Dances with Wolves is Costner’s project is crucial.
 He had a vision and saw that vision to fulfillment.

-To my knowledge, the studio didn’t interfere and strive for control but gave Costner the freedom to do whatever he wanted.
+To my knowledge, the studio didn’t interfere or seek control but gave Costner the freedom to do whatever he wanted.
 It shows in the final product.

-At over three hours in length, the film has time to carefully pace these brilliant moments.
+At over three hours in length, the film has time to pace these brilliant moments carefully.

-Dances with Wolves serves as an educational tool and no happy ending is provided.
+Dances with Wolves serves as an educational tool, and it provides no happy ending.
 How great would it be if the film were shown in high schools and colleges around the United States?

-I love how the film, a western, avoids the stereotypes always included in that genre.
-No good guys are wearing white or bad guys wearing black, no shoot ’em ups at local saloons, and no cowboys to save the day.
+I love how the film, a western, avoids the stereotypes that are always present in that genre.
+No good guys are wearing white or bad guys are wearing black, no shoot-em-ups at local saloons, and no cowboys to save the day.

-Dances with Wolves provides a character study with pivotal thoughts and motivations from the three central characters.
+Dances with Wolves offers a character study that explores the pivotal thoughts and motivations of the three central characters.

 Graham Greene must be mentioned as an integral part of the supporting cast.
 His authenticity is illuminating.

-Over the years Dances with Wolves (1990) doesn’t hold up as well as other films- Silence of the Lambs (1990) and Goodfellas (1991) are legendary contemporaries that everyone remembers better.
+Over the years, Dances with Wolves (1990) doesn’t hold up as well as other films- The Silence of the Lambs (1990) and Goodfellas (1991) are legendary contemporaries that everyone remembers better.

 Oscar Nominations: 7 wins-Best Picture (won), Best Director-Kevin Costner (won), Best Actor-Kevin Costner, Best Supporting Actor-Graham Greene, Best Supporting Actress-Mary McDonnell, Best Screenplay Based on Material from Another Medium (won), Best Original Score (won), Best Sound (won), Best Art Direction, Best Costume Design, Best Cinematography (won), Best Film Editing (won)